Makadrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing root from the file
+display lines containing bin from the file